 - a.
 It shall be the responsibility of the County 4-H Staff person or county qualifying show committee to issue proof of animal measurement at their qualifying show(s).
-All animals, 14.2 hands and under, must be measured at the county qualifying show on a yearly basis up to and including their sixth (6th) year of age.
+All animals, 14.2 hands and under must be measured at the county qualifying show every year up to and including their sixth (6th) year of age.
 Permanent cards will be given at the age of seven (7.)
 Height measurement cards are available at http://nj4h.rutgers.edu/horses. - b.
 Exhibitors must bring county measurement cards to the New Jersey State 4-H Championship Horse Show.
 No other measurement cards will be accepted. - c.
-If the height of an animal is questioned by a show official, leader or exhibitor, the current 4-H measurement card must be shown. - d.
-A horse or pony over seven years (7) of age may not have its height protested provided it has a permanent 4-H card. - e.
+If the height of an animal is questioned by a show official, leader, or exhibitor, the current 4-H measurement card must be shown. - d.
+A horse or pony over seven years (7) of age may not have its height protested, provided it has a permanent 4-H card. - e.
 Horses are defined as exceeding 14.2 hands in height, regardless of breed or discipline. - f.
-Ponies shall follow the same criteria as for horses with the exception that ponies shall be.
-14.2 hands and under regardless of the breed or discipline. - i.
+Ponies shall follow the same criteria as horses, with the exception that ponies shall be.
+14.2 hands and under, regardless of the breed or discipline. - i.
 In the English Division, regardless of breed, the size of the ponies is defined as: - 1.
 Large Ponies shall be over 13.2 and not exceed 14.2 hands. - 2.
 Medium Ponies shall be over 12.2 and not to exceed 13.2 hands. - 3.
 Small Ponies shall not exceed 12.2 hands. - g.
 All Very Small Equines (VSE) project animals will hold a permanent measurement card.
-The card must be issued for all VSE's three (3) years old or older. - h.
-Members should wear a properly fastened protective headgear which meets or exceeds current ASTM (American Society for Testing Materials) / SEI (Safety Equipment Institute) standards for equestrian use and carries the SEI tag.
-Headgear must be properly fitted with harness secured and is required while riding or driving anywhere on the event grounds (including the warm-up arenas) and in all classes except for Grooming and Showmanship, Western Halter, and VSE in hand classes. - Properly fitted and secured riding boots with heels are REQUIRED whenever a rider is mounted AND for anyone working with a Horse in the warm- up ring, lounging ring or walking to and from and in the wash rack. - i.
-Parent or adult must always be wearing hard soled footwear with closed toes when rendering assistance with a member or members. - If helmet, boots or attire becomes unsecure during a class, the rider is disqualified.
+The card must be issued for all VSEs three (3) years old or older. - h.
+Members should wear a properly fastened protective headgear that meets or exceeds current ASTM (American Society for Testing Materials) / SEI (Safety Equipment Institute) standards for equestrian use and carries the SEI tag.
+Headgear must be properly fitted with a harness secured and is required while riding or driving anywhere on the event grounds (including the warm-up arenas) and in all classes except for Grooming and Showmanship, Western Halter, and VSE in hand classes. - i.
+Properly fitted and secured riding boots with heels are REQUIRED whenever a rider is mounted AND for anyone working with a Horse in the warm-up ring, lounging ring, or walking to and from and in the wash rack. - i.
+Parents or adults must always wear hard-soled footwear with closed toes when assisting a member or member. - j.
+If a helmet, boots, or attire becomes unsecured during a class, the rider is disqualified. - k.
+No more than 25 riders may be asked to canter at a time at the judge's discretion.